 Whatever the Yankees do, they do it with swag, pulling the world to its knees.

 They invent.
 We admire.
 And then we follow (IF WE CAN).
-Always remember, nothing is impossible, and if you still here looking for a list of engineering entrance exams then enough of the opening talk.
+Always remember, nothing is impossible, and if you still here looking for a list of engineering entrance in India after the 12th exams then enough of the opening talk.
 Let’s just dive into the lists, shall we?

 Topics covered

 Engineering has long been the most sought-after program of study in India.
-For admission to engineering colleges, candidates have to clear the entrance exams after the 12th.
-A number of engineering entrance exams are conducted every year in India – at the national level, state level, and university level.
+For admission to engineering colleges, candidates have to clear the engineering entrance exams after the 12th.
+Several engineering entrance exams are conducted every year in India – at the national level, state level, and university level.
 Below is the list of the top 10 engineering exams in India for the candidates.
 These engineering entrance tests are very popular for admission to the best engineering colleges in India.

 - Joint Entrance Examination (JEE) Main